 TPM will check the blob to see if the current platform measurement matches the one with which the key was sealed.

-Any modification done in the boot chain till this point will result a different hash for the PCR measurement, which will trigger Bitlocker to enter the Recovery mode, as TPM won’t unseal the VMK.
-This is how Bitlocker protects the drive if the unencrypted files (OS Boot Manager) on system partition gets compromised.
+Any modification in the boot chain will result in a different hash for the PCR measurement, which will trigger Bitlocker to enter the Recovery mode, as TPM wwon’tunseal the VMK.

-Since the decryption involves evaluation of the associated MAC, it ensures the OS Boot Loader has not been modified with.
-There’s also Secure Boot checking for the same.
-Also due to Measure Boot, the OS Boot Loader is measured prior to execution.
+Since the decryption involves evaluation of the associated MAC, it ensures the OS Boot Loader has not been modified.
+Here also Secure Boot checking for the same.
+So due to Measure Boot, the OS Boot Loader is measured before execution.

-NOTE: Bitlocker never decrypts the entire volume at a go, but decrypt only sectors as required by the read/write request from the I/O Manager
+NOTE: Bitlocker never decrypts the entire volume at a go but decrypts only sectors as required by the read/write request from the I/O Manager

 This is where it hits the 2nd roadblock.

-Considering that the OS loader is the intended one and not been tampered with, Boot Manager will hand over the VMK to the OS loader which will then be loaded in RAM and will be used for decryption/encryption of disk sectors on the fly as per load.
+Considering that the OS loader is the intended one and has not been tampered with, Boot Manager will hand over the VMK to the OS loader, which will then be loaded in RAM and used for decryption/encryption of disk sectors on the fly as per load.

-Conditions which triggers Bitlocker Recovery for a UEFI system
+Conditions that trigger Bitlocker Recovery for a UEFI system

-Recovery mode is triggered if any of the following conditions is met
+Recovery mode is activated if any of the following conditions are met

 - Perform a clear TPM operation post Bitlocker is enabled.